cfpb/development/standards/markup.md

 ## Credits

-This guide includes inspiration and guidelines from the [Github Styleguide](https://github.com/styleguide/) and [Code Guide by @mdo](http://codeguide.co/#html-syntax).
+This guide includes inspiration and guidelines from the [GitHub Styleguide](https://github.com/styleguide/) and [Code Guide by @mdo](http://codeguide.co/#html-syntax).